rperezme-data/H14_JavaScript-Challenge/README.md

 # JavaScript-challenge
-## Webpage: JavaScript and DOM Manipulation
+## Web App: JavaScript and DOM Manipulation

 ### Description
 HTML webpage that creates a table dynamically based upon a given dataset.
-The site allows users to filter the table data for specific values.
+The application allows users to filter the table data for specific values.

 ### Script Summary